Sometimes your Collection tests fail—even when you expect them all to pass.

 foo1 to be returned as part of the response.

 If you click on any request name in your collection run, you’ll notice a tooltip appear.
-This has useful information pertaining to your request, information you might need when figuring out what went wrong.
-Expanding the
+This tooltip has useful information about to your request, information you might need to figure out what went wrong.

 Note that only response bodies less than 300KBs are attempted to be displayed.
 Your response headers and bodies are never synced for security reasons.